The Clarion (British newspaper): Founding

-20th Century
+Decline and closure

 The paper enjoyed sales of around 30,000 copies a week for many years, but some readers gave it up after it argued in favour of the Second Boer War and against even limited women's suffrage.
 Circulation rose again as it became associated with the Labour Party and by 1907 it had reached 74,000.
 In 1912, Rebecca West became a contributor to The Clarion.
 The paper again lost readers when it supported the First World War.
 It closed in 1931.

 Despite, or because of, its popularity, the Clarion was viewed with suspicion by both parliamentary and Marxist socialists, and has been treated as little more than a footnote in histories of English socialism.
 Margaret Cole wrote: "There never was a paper like it.
 It was not in the least the preconceived idea of a socialist journal.
 It was not solemn; it was not highbrow … It was full of stories, jokes and verses, sometimes pretty bad verses and pretty bad jokes, as well as articles."

 Robert Blatchford stated in his book My Eighty Years:

 I will go as far as to say that during the first ten years of the Clarions life that by no means popular paper had more influence on the public opinion in this country than any other English journal, The Times included.

 The Clarion was also popular in some other countries in the British Empire, especially New Zealand and Australia.
 A Clarion Colony was established in New Zealand in 1901 by William Ranstead.
 At least one Clarion Cycling Club was established in New Zealand, at Christchurch in the 1890s.